 14. A chance to get to know yourself better

 Cliché, but oh so true!
-It may be hard to believe before you leave, but months spent away from home, far from friends, relatives and everything you know is a real learning experience.
+It may be hard to believe before you leave, but months spent away from home, far from friends, relatives and everything you know, is a real learning experience.
 This is an opportunity to test your ability to adapt to a new language, culture, environment and to different customs.

 And those who only stayed a few months abroad because they felt homesick, out of place or because they ran out of money have nothing to be ashamed of.
-The only mistake you could make is to be afraid to join the WHV program and regret it afterwards.
+The only mistake you could make is to be afraid to try the WHV program and regret it afterwards.
 Sure, it can be disappointing if the experience doesn’t meet your expectations but no matter what, you’ll learn something.

 The WHV program is a way to discover a country, its atmosphere and its culture for a liberal amount of time—enough to decide if a long-term move is possible.
 You’ll have a better idea of the local job market and available opportunities when you investigate in person, and you’ll be able to make an informed decision.

-16. A way to celebrate your twenties (hurry up before you turn 30 or 35!)
+16. A way to celebrate your 20s (hurry up before you turn 30 or 35!)

 So, what are you waiting for?

-Interesting links:
+Useful links:

 Julie